nz-social-investment-agency/sia_analytical_processes/output/neo4j_and_graph_databases.md

 * [gephi](https://gephi.org/)
 * [visNetwork](https://cran.r-project.org/web/packages/visNetwork/vignettes/Introduction-to-visNetwork.html)

-M&I have kept with using neo4j for proof of concept visualisation.
+Since M&I have used Neo4j for the graph database it is also used for the proof of concept visualisation.

 There are many other examples available.
 For instance, Compass have created a [Knowledge Lab shiny app](https://compassnz.shinyapps.io/knowlabshiny/) that uses `visNetwork` to display a graph.
 The code can be found [here](https://github.com/kcha193/KnowLabShiny).
 Of particular interest is the `base` folder which uses a set of csv to store the nodes and edges.
 A screenshot of the Knowledge Lab graph visualisation is shown below.
 Here the nodes represent outcomes and indicators while edges represent causal inferences.
 Each edge properties showing the literature and the magnitude of the effects.